navin772/navin772/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Kubernetes and ML
+- 🔭 I’m currently working on Webdriver BiDi for Selenium.
-- 🌱 I’m currently learning API development
 - 👯 I’m looking to collaborate on anything and everything
 - 💬 Ask me about tech and programming
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/navin-chandra-b610b2144/)